thomasWeise/oa/metaheuristics/randomSampling/README.md

 From the diagrams we can also see that random sampling is not a good method to solve the JSSP.
 It will not matter very much if we have two minutes, six minutes, or one hour.
 In the end, the improvements we would get by investing more time would probably become smaller and the amount of time we need to invest to get any improvement would keep to increase.
-The progress curves begin to flatten even under the logarithmic scaling of [@fig:progress_rs_log_T], meaning that the algorithm will probably need exponentially more time to find improvements the longer it runs.
+The progress curves begin to flatten even under the logarithmic scaling of [@fig:progress_rs_log_T], meaning that the algorithm will probably need *exponentially* more time to find improvements the longer it runs.
+Back in [@sec:approximationOfTheOptimum], we showed in [@fig:function_growth] how awful exponentially increasing time requirements are.
-The fact that random sampling can be parallelized perfectly does not help much here, as we would need to provide an exponentially increasing number of processors to keep improving the solution quality.
+The fact that random sampling can be parallelized perfectly does not help, as we would need to provide an exponentially increasing number of processors to keep improving the solution quality.

 \rel.figure{gantt_rs}{Gantt charts of the median results delivered by `rs`.}{gantt_rs.svgz}{width=99.9%}